 Room Flip.
 At weddings where the reception is being held in the same space as the ceremony, the guests will often be ushered into a different space for a cocktail hour while vendors transform the ceremony space into the reception.

-Send Off.
+Send-off.
 The event of all of the wedding guests getting together to say goodbye to the newlyweds, who typically leave the wedding reception.
 This could include sparklers, bubbles, petals, etc.

-Stationary Suite.
+Stationery Suite.
 A matching set of wedding stationery that typically includes save-the-dates, wedding invitations, reply cards…